 1. Hadoop Distributed File System (HDFS)

-HDFS is the storage layer for Big Data it is a cluster of many machines, the stored data can be used for the processing using Hadoop.
-Once the data is pushed to HDFS we can process it anytime, till the time we process the data will be residing in HDFS till we delete the files manually.
-HDFS stores the data as a block, the minimum size of the block is 128MB in Hadoop 2.x and for 1.x it was 64MB.
-HDFS replicates the blocks for the data available if data is stored in one machine and if the machine fails data is not lost but to avoid these, data is replicated across different machines.
-Replication factor by default is 3 and we can change in HDFS-site.xml or using the command Hadoop fs -strep -w 3 /dir by replicating we have the blocks on different machines for high availability.
+HDFS is the storage layer for Big Data; it is a cluster of many machines; the stored data can be used to process Hadoop.
+Once the data is pushed to HDFS, we can process it anytime till the time we process the data will be residing in HDFS till we delete the files manually.
+HDFS stores the data as a block, the minimum size of the block is 128MB in Hadoop 2.x, and for 1.x, it was 64MB.
+HDFS replicates the blocks for the data available if data is stored in one machine, and if the device fails, data is not lost but to avoid these, data is replicated across different devices.
+The replication factor by default is 3.
+We can change HDFS-site.xml or use the command Hadoop fs -strep -w 3 /dir by replicating the blocks on different machines for high availability.

 HDFS is a master-slave architecture; it is NameNode as master and Data Node as a slave.
 NameNode is the machine where all the metadata is stored of all the blocks stored in the DataNode.

-The Hadoop ecosystem is a cost-effective, scalable and flexible way of working with such large datasets.
-Hadoop is a framework that uses a particular programming model, called MapReduce, for breaking up computation tasks into blocks that can be distributed around a cluster of commodity machines using Hadoop Distributed Filesystem (HDFS).
+The Hadoop ecosystem is a cost-effective, scalable, and flexible way of working with such large datasets.
+Hadoop is a framework that uses a particular programming model, called MapReduce, for breaking up computation tasks into blocks that can be distributed around a cluster of commodity machines using the Hadoop Distributed Filesystem (HDFS).

 MapReduce is two different tasks Map and Reduce, Map precedes the Reducer Phase.
-As the name suggests Map phase maps the data into key-value pairs, as we all know Hadoop utilizes key values for processing.
-Reducer phase is the phase where we have the actual logic to be implemented.
-Apart from these two phases, it implements the shuffle and sort phase as well.
+As the name suggests, the Map phase maps the data into key-value pairs; as we all know, Hadoop utilizes fundamental values for processing.
+The reducer phase is the phase where we have the actual logic to be implemented.
+Apart from these two phases, it executes the shuffle and sort phase as well.